kohortpay/module-magento/README.md

 ### Compabilities and Restrictions
 - Only FR and EN languages available.
 - Only EUR currency available.
-- Works and has been tested with Prestashop 2.4 (should work from Magento 2.0 but not tested, use at your own risk).
+- Works and has been tested with Magento 2.4 (should work from Magento 2.0 but not tested, use at your own risk).

 ### Features
 - Add a new payment method that you customer will love (Pay less, together)